TransgenderQueen/Final-Major-Project/Development commentary/Development Commentary.md

 What was cool about it was that it got me thinking beyond the basic crafting mechanic.
 I started brainstorming ways to make the system feel more dynamic—things like adding more layers of customization, different materials, or ways to integrate crafting into the larger game world.
 The video gave me the tools to think about crafting not just as a standalone feature, but as something that could add depth to the overall experience.

 Ultimately, I didn’t implement the system as shown in the video, but it helped shape how I designed my approach.
-Sometimes, it’s not about directly using the ideas you see but rather using them as inspiration to spark your own unique solutions.
 And that’s exactly what this video did for me—it expanded my thinking and helped me refine my own vision for the crafting system.

 ---